Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

-Elrond considered his answers to the advisor's questions for a long moment as his breathing slowed closer to its normal rate.
+Elrond considered his answers to the golden-haired warrior's questions for a long moment as his breathing slowed closer to its normal rate.
 With his gift of foresight, he was accustomed to being able to see hints of events before they occurred.
-However, though what he had seen had been vague, he could not rid himself of the feeling of dread that had settled in his heart.
+However, though what he had seen had been vague, he could not rid himself of the feeling of dread that had settled upon his heart.

 "What did you see?"
 Glorfindel's eyes had narrowed with concern as he gazed into Elrond's paler face, seeming to understand what had happened.
 When he still got no response, he sighed and glanced at the desk, reaching for the glass of water that had been left there.

 Then, Elrond suddenly hissed and put his hand to his head, his eyes shutting tightly when more images entered his mind.